devnax/naxcss/README.md

 The [naxcss](https://www.npmjs.com/package/naxcss) package is a very lightweight css framework.
 This is a performant and flexible CSS-in-JS library that allows developers to write CSS styles using JavaScript.
 It provides a way to encapsulate styles within JavaScript components, making it easier to manage and manipulate styles dynamically.

+> If you want to develop you own custom UI library then you can use the [naxui-manager](https://www.npmjs.com/package/naxui-manager)

 ## Table of Contents

 - [Quick Start](#quick-start)